owlbarn/tutorial/book/diffequation/README.md

 let ys1 = Mat.get_slice [[0; r-1]; []] ys1
 ```

-Now, we can compare the euclidean distance between the status of these two systems at certain time.
-Also, we shows the value change of three components with time after changing initial values.
+Now, we can compare the Euclidean distance between the status of these two systems at certain time.
+Also, we show the value change of the three components after changing initial values along the time axis.

 ```
 let _ =
-  (* plot the distance between two systems *) let h = Plot.create ~m:1 ~n:2 "lorenz_02.png" in
+  let h = Plot.create ~m:1 ~n:2 "lorenz_02.png" in
   let open Plot in
   subplot h 0 0;